FAQ Authorisation

 Changes of address are subject to approval, therefore an application for a change of the operating license under pharmaceutical law according to § 65 AMG has to be submitted to the Federal Office for Safety in Health Care.
 The submission is made via the eService Inspections & Monitoring.

-Address changes resulting from official renaming (e.g. change of street name) do not require approval.
-An adjustment to this effect in the GMP and/or GDP certificate is made immediately.
-The adjustment in the permit will be made within the framework of the next change in accordance with the official notice and will remain valid until then.
+Address changes due to official renaming (e.g. change of street name) do not require approval.
+An adjustment in the GMP and/or GDP certificate is made immediately.
+The adjustment in the permit will be made within the next change in accordance with the official notice and will remain valid until then.

-§ Section 65(1) of the Medicines Act requires that substantial changes be subject to authorization.
-What is a "substantial change"?
+§ Section 65(1) of the Austrian Medicines Act (AMG) requires that substantial changes be subject to authorization.
+What is considered a "substantial change"?

-Specifically addressed are the requirements of § 63 (2) 1-3 AMG: 1. type, scope and location of the intended activity, 2. nature, size, equipment, dedication and location of the premises and their equipment, 3. nature of the technical equipment, [...].
+“Substantial change” specifically refers to the requirements of § 63 (2) 1-3 AMG: 1. type, scope and location of the intended activity, 2.
+The nature, size, equipment, dedication and location of the premises and their equipment, 3.
+The nature of the technical equipment, [...].

-Accordingly, the following shall be considered as a substantial change:
+Accordingly, the following is to be considered a substantial change:

 - ad 1. the complete relocation of a licensed establishment, additional production processes or even the production of additional dosage forms.
 This category also includes the processing / production of additional active ingredients (especially toxic or sensitizing active ingredients).

-- ad 3 In the case of additional equipment or the exchange of existing equipment, consideration must be given to whether both the functional principle and capacities remain unchanged.
-In the event of a change in the functional principle or an increase in capacity of more than 100% compared to the actual status or in the event of changes in sterile processes, an application for a change in accordance with § 65 AMG must be submitted to the BASG in each case.
+- ad 3.
+In the case of additional equipment or the exchange of existing equipment, it has to be taken into consideration if both the functional principle and capacities remain unchanged.
+If the functional principle or an increase in capacity of more than 100% compared to the actual status or in the case of changes in the sterile processes, an application for a change in accordance with § 65 AMG must be submitted to the BASG in each case.

 In all cases, the respective change must be mapped in the company's internal quality system.